NotNathan24/Discord-Music-Bot/README.md

 # Commands

-- ?help
+- ?help - Shows you a list of commands

 - play
   - song {url}       - plays the song from the youtube url
   - search {keyword} - searches for the keyword on youtube and plays the first result
   - playlist {url}   - plays the playlist from url

-- ?pause
+- ?pause - Pause the music

-- ?skip
+- ?skip - Skip the current song

-- ?resume
+- ?resume - Resume the music

-- ?queue
+- ?queue - Shows the queue

-- ?exit
+- ?exit - Leave the voice channel